Rapid Advances in Technology

 Second, in a greenfield environment, a LiDAR installation can be much more cost-effective than others.
 Especially in areas with low ceilings requiring dozens of cameras to cover an area, LiDAR can reduce costs significantly.
 With a maximum height needed of 3.5 meters, the sensors are able to cover a large area with a couple of sensors instead.

 Finally, LiDAR is completely GDPR compliant.
 In contrast to Camera-based solutions which need to be processed on the edge and anonymized, LiDAR data is naturally anonymous.
 This enables tracking without the intrusion of personal data rights of passengers.

-LiDAR can enrich a check-point, is more cost-effective and GDPR compliant.
+LiDAR can enrich check-point data to be more cost-effective and GDPR compliant.

 Why AMORPH.senses enables flexible and cost-efficient measurement projects

 To run a successful LiDAR project at your airport it is necessary to clearly evaluate the use cases to be addressed with a detection and measurement installation.
 Amorph Systems can provide expert know-how to design an optimal setup for your measurement project.
 In combination with our LiDAR expertise, we have years of experience with Camera and WiFi-based counting solutions and understand the pros and cons.
 Through AMORPH.senses, your platform for measurement analytics, customers are no longer in the hardware lock trap.
 Over are the days when airports we bound to a specific vendor for years, without the flexibility to adapt to new and less expensive hardware on the market.

 AMORPH.senses enables agile and rapid deployment for cost-effective installations

 With AMORPH.senses, Airports are able to integrate latest state-of-the-art sensor technology, independent from the supplier.